 Dutch for Children

-“My company came naturally.
+Our story of Dutch for Children: “My company came naturally.
 A matter of being in the right place, with the right idea and at the right time.
 There was a demand for high-quality Dutch lessons in an expat environment in The Hague.
 I combined this with my strong vision and the necessary entrepreneurial blood and skills. ” – Wendy van Dalen, founder Dutch for Children

-Dutch for Children, that’s how it started
+Dutch for Children, that’s how our story started

 I had the passion for teaching since I was a child.
 This was evident from my background; my grandmother was a great kindergarten teacher and so was another grandmother.